reruo321/Spring-Practice/Spring-Boot/Kotlin/005-consumingREST/README.md

     val response = restTemplate.getForEntity("https://type.fit/api/quotes", String::class.java)

-This will retrieve an entity in String type.
+This will retrieve a response in ResponseEntity\<String\> type.
 Now see its content type.

     text/plain;charset=UTF-8